im-sandbox-mattm/copilot-workshop-foundations/handouts/module-04.1/README.md

 ## IDE Notes

-- VS Code: use Chat for the prompt comparison, then switch to Agent quickly once you want Copilot to add or refine tests; when you switch, paste the next testing prompt again as a fresh Agent prompt.
+- VS Code: use Ask for the prompt comparison, then switch to Agent quickly once you want Copilot to add or refine tests; when you switch, paste the next testing prompt again as a fresh Agent prompt.
-- IntelliJ: use Copilot Chat for the same prompt flow; if Agent mode differs in your plugin version, keep the analysis in Chat and follow the trainer for the exact apply flow.
+- IntelliJ: use Copilot Ask for the same prompt flow; if Agent mode differs in your plugin version, keep the analysis in Ask and follow the trainer for the exact apply flow.

 ## Mode Guidance

-- exercise 1: Chat
+- exercise 1: Ask
 - exercise 2: Agent
 - exercise 3: Agent
-- exercise 4: Chat first, then Agent only if you want Copilot to apply more test changes
+- exercise 4: Ask first, then Agent only if you want Copilot to apply more test changes

 ## Before You Start